-- 1. The right not to have any disciplinary Sanctions imposed before a finding of responsibility in accordance with this Title IX Procedure; and - 2.
+- a.
+The right not to have any disciplinary Sanctions imposed before a finding ofresponsibility in accordance with this Title IX Procedure; and - b.
 The right to be presumed not responsible for the alleged Title IX Prohibited Conduct until a determination regarding responsibility is made at the conclusion of the Hearing.